 In this guide, we explain why your message to a recruiter may have been missed, answer some common questions, and provide 10 examples of follow-up emails that are (almost) guaranteed to work.

-If you want to send follow-ups lightning fast, make sure to check out MailMaestro's AI-powered smart follow-up email template, that writes your emails for you, like this:
+If you want to send follow-ups lightning fast, make sure to check out MailMaestro's AI-powered smart follow-up email template, that helps you write proven emails that work!

 How recruiters manage messages